emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 It provides detailed information about what the team does, how it does it, and who it does it for.
 It is related to the vision statement in that it outlines the primary goals that will help to achieve the future the team desires.

+The values statement defines what the team believes in and how people in the team are expected to behave.

 **Vision:** Empower business to make their own decisions by providing comprehensive analytical what-if modeling products.